Mir0um/moteur-graphique/README.md

 - Terminal-based 3D rendering
 - Object loading from .obj files
 - Camera movement and rotation
-- Basic lighting including ambient occlusion, diffuse and specular shading
+- Configurable lighting with ambient occlusion and specular shading
 - Vector and matrix operations for 3D graphics

 ## 2. Project Structure